I’m actually quite sick of hearing about this concept, to be honest.

 And if they don’t want to put in the extra effort, then they deserve to be screwed, plain and simple, because you only get out of life what you put in.

-Most employers’ payroll services can split a direct deposit into multiple locations, and if they can’t, you certainly have the ability to schedule transfers on your own so that you don’t really notice the extra money.
+If they can’t, you certainly have the ability to schedule transfers on your own so that you don’t really notice the extra money.

 Or, you can simply increase the contributions to your 401(k), SEP, or whatever other retirement vehicle you use at work.